gene-git/ssl-mgr/README.rst

  * **roll** - moves *next* to become the new *curr*.

 Once things are set up these can be run out of cron - renew, then wait, then roll.
 Clean and simple.
-Strictly speaking, rolling of certs is only needed when they are advertized via DNS (say) and rolling provides a mechanism for both old and new keys to be made available for some period while DNS servers update.
+Strictly speaking, rolling of certs is only needed when they are advertized via DNS (say).
+Rolling provides for both old and new keys to be made available for some period while DNS servers update.
 The last step is to advertize new certs only.
-Changing to new certs without rolling can be problematic if some DNS servers still have the old certs.
+Changing to new certs without rolling can be problematic if some DNS servers still point to the older certs.

-While there are lots of other command line options, the **-s,  --status** option provides a convenient view of all managed certificates along with their expiration and time remaining before renewal.
+While there are other command line options, the **-s,  --status** option provides a convenient view of all managed certificates along with their expiration and time remaining before renewal.
 The **sslm-info** standalone program provides a convenient way to display information about certs (or chains of certs), CSRs etc.